-Sentimental video tribute opens Trebek’s final “Jeopardy!”
+Sentimental video tribute closes Trebek’s final “Jeopardy!”

 More than two months after Alex Trebek’s death, fans of “Jeopardy!” finally got the chance to say goodbye.

-A video tribute to the host opened Friday’s episode of the quiz show, the final one that Trebek taped before pancreatic cancer claimed his life on Nov.
+A video tribute to the host closed Friday’s episode of the quiz show, the final one that Trebek taped before pancreatic cancer claimed his life on Nov.
 8.

 The 90-second montage, set to Hugh Jackman singing the Peter Allen song “Once Before I Go,” is a lighthearted and laughter-filled remembrance showing Trebek’s changing look through his 36 years as host, with moustache and without, with black hair and with grey, with suits from several decades.

-Note: This story has been corrected to say that the video tribute to Trebek played at he end, not the beginning of the episode.